 Fritts used glass panels coated with selenium to produce a very weak electric current, but he did not really understand why it worked.
 It was not until 1905 that Albert Einstein published a paper explaining the photoelectric effect.
 Between Becquerellar and Einstein, the basis of all solar technology development was formed.

-Photo by Scott Hamilton, A local 6000-watt solar array
+by Scott Hamilton, A local 6000-watt solar array designed to power an off-grid home. |

 The Seebeck effect occurs when two different metals, or semiconductor materials touch and a temperature difference is created between them.
 This causes electrons to move from the hot side of the contact point to the cold side, creating a voltage difference between the hot and cold side.
 This effect is used in modern thermostats to measure and control the temperature in most buildings today.